 The data was reviewed for reasonableness and consistency during the work; however, it was not audited after being received.
-It was assumed, without audit, that all data and information provided is accurate and complete.
-If the underlying data or information provided is inaccurate or incomplete, the results of analysis may likewise be inaccurate or incomplete.
+It was assumed, without audit, that all data and information provided was accurate and complete.
+If the underlying data or information provided was inaccurate or incomplete, the results of analysis may likewise be inaccurate or incomplete.

-The scope of the certification and the intended use of the analysis being performed to determine the nature of the data needed has been considered.
-Additionally, the actuarial guidelines on utilizing imperfect data and considering the quality of data in the actuarial analysis as outlined in Actuarial Standard of Practice No. 23 have been followed.
-We have relied on the State of Georgia enrollment and premium data highlighted.
+The scope of the certification and the intended use of the analysis being performed to determine the nature of the data needed was considered.
+Additionally, the actuarial guidelines on utilizing imperfect data and considering the quality of data in the actuarial analysis as outlined in Actuarial Standard of Practice No. 23 were followed.
+We relied on the State of Georgia enrollment and premium data highlighted.
 Based on our reasonableness checks, we believe it is credible and is a reasonable data source to assess the impact of the Reinsurance Program and Georgia Access Model on the State of Georgia's individual health insurance population.